• The Death of Shanquella Robinson

 Show More Show Less

 ⚖️ Disclaimer: Debate the News: True Crime Edition is for informational and discussion purposes only.
-We are not attorneys, law enforcement officers, or forensic experts.
-While we research each case, the show is recorded live with little to no editing; any factual errors are unintentional.
-All individuals are presumed innocent until proven guilty in a court of law.
-Listener discretion is advised.
-Guest and audience views are their own and do not necessarily reflect those of the hosts.
+We are not attorneys, law enforcement officers, medical professionals, or forensic experts.
+While we research each case, the show is recorded live with minimal editing; any factual errors are unintentional.
+The episode also includes discussion of graphic violence, guns, terrorism‑related charges, and more.
+Listener discretion is strongly advised.
+Guest and audience views are their own and do not necessarily reflect those of the hosts or producers.

 Speakers: